 CCTV operators must follow the correct procedures when they gather, store and handle images:

 - You must tell people that they may be recorded by CCTV, eg by displaying signs.
 These must be clearly visible and readable.
+See the ICO's guidance on the right to be informed.

 - Release of CCTV images must be controlled and in line with the system's intended purpose.
 For example, if the system is intended to help prevent and detect crime, you can disclose images to law enforcement agencies.

 - You should only keep recorded images for as long as needed.
+See the ICO's guidance on data storage limitation.